-Abbott House Family Assessment and Community Enhancement (FACE)Program -The FACE program serves children and families in need of supportive, structured, and therapeutic interventions in the cities of Newburgh and Poughkeepsie.
+- Family Assessment and Community Enhancement Program (FACE)

+The FACE program serves children and families in need of supportive, structured, and therapeutic interventions in the cities of Newburgh and Poughkeepsie.
 FACE is a voluntary, community-based program.
 FACE works with families using a Trauma Focused Cognitive Behavioral therapy Model (TF-CBT), addressing the emotional and behavioral symptoms of traumatized individuals.
 FACE provides in-home coaching and parenting skills and crisis intervention.
-For information call 845-457-5030 X 13525.
+For more information, contact Elizabeth Nash at 845-457-5030 ext.3523; 914-308-7320; or enash@abbotthouse.net/